 Now, why not take a quick peek at the Preparing Hearts for His Glory Teacher's Guide!
 Bible stories interwoven with history stories provide a oneyear narrative overview of world history.
 Activities include questioning according to Bloom's taxonomy, Biblical applications, oral narration practice, and written narration lessons.
 Three days per unit are devoted to a meaningful, hands-on project that brings the history story to life.
 Projects can be completed a little each day or in one session on Day 5.
 Students will enjoy the poetry of Robert Louis Stevenson through choral reading, vocabulary, discussion, personal connections, sharing, and recitation of his classic poems.
 Grammar lessons are planned using Rod and Staff English: Level 3 or 4.
 Studied dictation is scheduled 3 days in each unit to practice spelling skills.
 Drawn into the Heart of Reading provides 3 days of literature study.
 The remaining day in each unit is devoted to a creative writing lesson.

-Learning the Basics

-Focus: Language Arts, Math, Bible and Science

-Learning through History Focus: Creation to Noah

-Unit 1 - Day 1

-Reading about History T

-Read about history in the following resource:
+Learning through History Focus: Creation to Noah Unit 1 - Day 1 Reading about History T Read about history in the following resource:

-Grandpa's Box: Ch.
+★ Grandpa's Box: Ch.
 1 p.
-9-14 Note: Parents may also wish to read p.
-281-282 silently.

-After today's reading, say, Tell me what you learned about Grandpa from today's story. (comprehension) Where did Grandpa get his yellow, wooden box? (knowledge) How does Grandpa use the yellow box? (application) Decide what war Grandpa could be talking about. (evaluation) Predict who might be the enemy Grandpa mentioned. (synthesis)

-Key Idea: Marc and Amy enjoyed visiting their Grandpa at his shop.
+9-14 Note to Parents: You may also wish to read p.
+281-282 for more information.
+After today's reading, say, Tell me what you learned about Grandpa from today's story. (comprehension) Where did Grandpa get his yellow, wooden box? (knowledge) How does genand, woulder box? (kilowiedge) Flow abox Grandpa use the yellow box? (application) Decide what war Grandpa could be talking about. (evaluation) Predict who might be the enemy Grandpa mentioned. (synthesis) Key Idea: Marc and Amy enjoyed visiting their Grandpa at his shop.
 Grandpa brought out his yellow box of carved figures.
 He was preparing to tell Amy and Marc some war stories.

-History Project

-This unit you will be designing a shield of faith

-and your own coat of arms to place on it.
-Cut out a piece of white paper in the size and shape of a shield.
-You will use this paper to draw your coat of arms.

-What are some symbols of faith? (i.e. cross, dove, empty tomb, crown, Easter lily, etc.) On the white paper that you cut out, sketch with pencil a design using symbols of faith to be your coat of arms.
-Do not color the design in.
-Save the design for Day 2.

-Key Idea: Grandpa was talking about a spiritual war.
+History Project In this unit you will be designing a shield of faith and your own coat of arms to place on it.
+From a 9 x 12 sheet of white paper, cut out a paper shield.
+You will use this paper shield to draw your coat of arms.
+What are some symbols of faith? (i.e. cross, dove, empty tomb, crown, Easter lily, etc.) On the white paper shield that you cut out, sketch with pencil a design using symbols of faith to be your coat of arms.
+Do not color the design. be your coat of arms.
+Do Save the design for Day 2 Key Idea: Grandpa was talking about a spiritual war.
 In a spiritual war, we need the full armor of God to protect us.

-protectors or use a sketchbook with half blank and half lined pages.

-Storytime

-Read aloud the following assigned passage:
+Storytime Read aloud the following assigned passage:

-Ephesians 6:10-20 Note: Today's discussion should have a conversational feel.
-Share about a person, time, event, or emotion from your life that the passage today brought to mind.
-Next, have your child share a connection.

-Key Idea: Connect personally to the passage.
+★Ephesians 6:10-20 Discuss today's reading in a "conversational way".
+Share about a person, time, event, or emotion from your life that today's passage brought to mind.
+Next, have your child share a Key Idea: Connect personally to the passage